bchainhub/foxar-docs/versioned_docs/version-1/spark/deploying.md

 - the constructor arguments in the ABI-encoded format, if there are any
 - [compiler version](https://etherscan.io/solcversions) used for build, with 8 hex digits from the commit version prefix (the commit will usually not be a nightly build).
 It is auto-detected if not specified.
-- the number of optimizations, if the Solidity optimizer was activated.
+- the number of optimizations, if the Ylem optimizer was activated.
 It is auto-detected if not specified.
 - the [chain ID](https://evm-chainlist.netlify.app/), if the contract is not on Ethereum Mainnet

 Let's say you want to verify `MyToken` (see above).
 You set the [number of optimizations](../reference/config/solidity-compiler.md#optimizer_runs) to 1 million, compiled it with v0.8.10, and deployed it, as shown above, to the Sepolia testnet (chain ID: 11155111).
 Note that `--num-of-optimizations` will default to 0 if not set on verification, while it defaults to 200 if not set on deployment, so make sure you pass `--num-of-optimizations 200` if you left the default compilation settings.